 List of projects currently managed

-Mr Chan Kok Hong (Chairman) / Alternate Andrew Lioe, Secretary (ASM)
+Mr. Chan Kok Hong (Chairman) / Alternate Mr. Teo Poh Siang, President (ASM)

-Mr Teo Poh Siang (Chairman) / Alternate Mr Andy Lim, Treasurer (ASM)
+Mr. Andrew Lioe (Chairman) / Alternate Mr. Andy Lim, Treasurer (ASM)

 A meeting of the Education Committee will be convened to address the appeal.

-The Educational Committee will ensure that its members are not conflicted out in carrying out its duties.
+The Educational Committee will ensure that its members are not conflicted in carrying out their duties.
 An Education Committee member will not partake in any Appeal meeting convened should he/she be related in any way to the Appellant.

 The Committee will carry out the following actions: